 When oral care becomes beauty care, you have high expectations for your products.
 They need to make you feel pampered, offer a certain elegance, and easily fit into your existing routine.
 However, more than anything, they need to get the job done.

-MOON claims that you can see results within 30 seconds of your first application.
+MOON claims that their whitening pen instantly brightens teeth.
 That is a bold claim, but it is one that customers frequently back up in their reviews.
 Is this even possible?

-Not exactly.
-Even when using plain old hydrogen peroxide to whiten your smile, you need to keep it in contact with the teeth for about two minutes to see a difference, and the MOON formula includes a lot of other ingredients that ultimately curb peroxide’s power.
+Yes and no. Even when products use plain old hydrogen peroxide to whiten your smile, you need to keep it in contact with the teeth for at least two minutes to see a difference, and the MOON formula includes a lot of other ingredients that ultimately curb peroxide’s power.
 This probably leaves you wondering why so many people, and MOON itself, claim that you can see a difference so quickly.

 It isn’t just the placebo effect of purchasing a Kendall Jenner product; depending on which version of their pen you buy, the formula contains light-reflecting pigments.
 This gives the appearance of an instant smile transformation, even if it isn’t a lasting effect.
-But that doesn’t mean the pen won’t make meaningful changes; it just takes more than 30 seconds.
+The pen can still make meaningful changes; it just takes more than one application.

 To see long-term effects, you need to use the product twice a day for two weeks.
-You also need to try to keep your lips out of contact with your teeth for about a minute after application.
+You also need to try to keep your lips out of contact with your teeth for about 30 seconds after application.
 This gives the peroxide in the formula enough contact with the teeth to make a difference.

 As for how big of a difference it makes, this seems to vary significantly between customers.
-While some claim they didn’t see any improvement, most state they have a whiter smile.
-Some find that they have a Hollywood smile after two weeks, while others claim the difference is more subtle.
+While some claim they didn’t see any improvement, most say they did.
+Of those customers, some find that they have a brighter smile after two weeks, while others claim the difference is more subtle.

-This could be due to teeth-staining habits like drinking coffee or smoking cigarettes.
-The MOON Whitening Pen product page says you should cut out teeth-staining substances while completing treatment, or it could hinder your results.
+This could be because of teeth-staining habits like drinking coffee or smoking cigarettes.
+The whitening pen’s product page says you should cut out teeth-staining substances while completing treatment, or it could hinder your results.
 Either way, the pen does seem to be effective, even if the results aren’t as predictable as we might like.

 Quality of Ingredients

 Every whitening pen needs a whitening agent — typically either hydrogen or carbamide peroxide.
-MOON uses hydrogen peroxide, which is the more powerful of the two.
+MOON uses carbamide peroxide, which has about one third the strength of hydrogen peroxide.

 Of course, there is more to the formula than the active ingredient.
-And the MOON Teeth Whitening Pen’s inactive ingredients play as big of a role as the peroxide, giving it the flavor and sparkle that have so many people making it their whitening pen of choice.
-Here are all the ingredients in the MOON Teeth Whitening Pen.
+And the pen’s inactive ingredients play as big of a role as the peroxide, giving it the flavor and sparkle that have so many people making it their whitening pen of choice.
+Here are all the ingredients in the MOON Kendall Jenner Teeth Whitening Pen.

-- Urea Peroxide: This is just a fancier name for hydrogen peroxide, the active whitening agent.
+- Urea Peroxide: This is just a fancier name for carbamide peroxide, the active whitening agent.

 - Propylene Glycol: This helps keep the gel in liquid form and dissolve the other ingredients.